About the Program

 Our nationally accredited counseling program enables graduates to deliver professional counseling services in a clinical mental health or school settings.

 The sequential nature of the program integrates academic knowledge and counseling theory with closely supervised counseling practice.
-Students enrolled in the full-time sequence progress through the program in a cohort model.
+Students enrolled in the sequence progress through the program in a cohort model.
 The cohort model allows students to develop a strong bond with one another and establish a supportive community while in the program and a professional network of future colleagues.
 As students advance through the program, they must find a workable integration of theory, philosophy, and counseling skills that are consistent with the student’s self-views and beliefs about the nature of people.
 Throughout the course sequence, students are expected to uphold the American Counseling Association’s 2014 Code of Ethics, the American School Counseling Association’s 2022 Code of Ethics, the program’s professional dispositions, and maintain a 3.00 GPA.

 Courses are offered in-person at the OSU-Cascades campus in Bend, Oregon.
 The program is distinguished by exceptional in-classroom instruction, where learning objectives are accomplished through multiple methods of instruction including lecture of content, seminar-based discussions, role plays, experiential activities, written assignments, the use of online material and media, and accrual of clinical hours through field-based experience.